shenjiaxing/shenjiaxing.github.io/_pages/about.md

 Jiaxing Shen is an Assistant Professor in the Division of Artificial Intelligence at Lingnan University, a founding member of Lingnan University’s School of Data Science, and founding director of the Master of Science in Data Science programme.
 His research is in human-centered AI, focusing on human dynamics and adaptive intelligent systems for real-world applications.
 His work spans generative AI, dialogue systems, mobile and ubiquitous computing, and intelligent services, with applications in personalized systems, healthcare, and smart cities.
-His research has appeared in venues including ACM TOIS, IEEE TMC, IEEE TKDE, WWW, and IEEE INFOCOM, and has received Best Paper Awards at IEEE INFOCOM and ICNP, as well as a Gold Medal at the Geneva International Exhibition of Inventions.
+His research has appeared in venues including ACM TOIS, IEEE TMC, IEEE TKDE, WWW, and IEEE INFOCOM, and has received Best Paper Awards at INFOCOM and ICNP, as well as a Gold Medal at the Geneva International Exhibition of Inventions.
 Before joining Lingnan, he was a joint postdoctoral fellow at MIT and The Hong Kong Polytechnic University and a visiting scholar at the MIT Media Lab.

 <!-- Dr. Jiaxing Shen is an Assistant Professor in the [Division of Artificial Intelligence](https://www.ln.edu.hk/sds/dai), School of Data Science, Lingnan University, Hong Kong.
 He received his BE in Software Engineering from Jilin University and his PhD in Computer Science from The Hong Kong Polytechnic University.
 He was also a visiting scholar at the MIT Media Lab.